Matt Wallner Player Props: Twins vs. Tigers

-On Tuesday, Matt Wallner (.743 slugging percentage in past 10 games, including five home runs) and the Minnesota Twins face the Detroit Tigers, whose starting pitcher will be Eduardo Rodriguez.
-First pitch is at 6:40 PM ET.
+Matt Wallner -- with an on-base percentage of .282 in his past 10 games, 84 points lower than his season-long percentage -- will be in action for the Minnesota Twins versus the Detroit Tigers, with Alex Faedo on the hill, on August 9 at 6:40 PM ET.

 Matt Wallner Game Info & Props vs. the Tigers